Every year I celebrate the anniversary of my online business, which I founded in 2010. And I’m thinking a lot about the power of focus in business.

 Let’s dive deep into each step of the process.

 Your priorities when you’re starting a business are very different than your priorities when you’re scaling a business.

 You can only be in one stage of business growth at a time.

-Discovering your business stage allows you to focus on the milestones you need to accomplish in that stage.
+Discovering your business stage allows your focus in business to be on the milestones you need to accomplish in that stage.

 More on that below.
 In the meantime …

 How can you figure out which business stage you’re in right now?

 It’s a fun, fast way to pinpoint what business building stage you’re in right now.